Climate change and human rights

 NHRI Caucus on Human Rights and Climate Change

-In light of the specific collaboration and cooperation with the UN partners on climate change, GANHRI is facilitating the establishment of a Caucus of NHRIs interested in working together on human rights and climate change.
+In light of the specific collaboration and cooperation with the UN partners on climate change, GANHRI established a Caucus comprised of 34 NHRIs from the four regions interested in working together on human rights and climate change.

 The Caucus will actively be working in close coordination with the GANHRI Head Office, as well as with similar regional working groups, when they exist, and with fellow UN partners such as UNDP, OHCHR and UNEP.